 Airport-wide Flow Management: An interview with James Williamson

 Numerous airports – including Cincinnati, Amsterdam, Bristol, Birmingham and Keflavik – have shifted from single-process queue measurement to airport-wide flow management, to help improve resourcing, expansion planning and prevent bottlenecks.
-We caught up with James Williamson, CEO of Veovo, who explains the benefits of seamless passenger insights.
+We met with James Williamson, CEO of Veovo, who explained the benefits of seamless passenger insights.

 How does airport-wide flow management differ from traditional capacity and resourcing methods?